brandur/sorg/content/passages-drafts/004-roatan.md

 ### More `CONCURRENTLY` (#reindex-concurrently)

 The new `REINDEX CONCURRENTLY` command has been introduced to supplement `CREATE INDEX CONCURRENTLY` and `DROP INDEX CONCURRENTLY`.
 As with the latter two, this has the effect of making things fundamentally better and fundamentally safer.
-Postgres 12 also introduces some space utilization and read/write performance improvements to B-tree indexes, so rebuilding some of your indexes is an easy way to make your database a little smaller and faster.
+Postgres 12 also introduces some space utilization and read/write performance improvements to B-tree indexes, so rebuilding some of your indexes is an easy way to make your database a little smaller, and a little faster.

 ### Even better partitioning (#partitioning)